 The Scholarship is awarded to a CAP Graduate Student Member who has demonstrated both research excellence and significant service to the physics (CAP) community.
-The first scholarship will be presented in 2019.
+The next scholarship will be presented in 2023.

 A $3,000 scholarship is being awarded.

-The 2020 scholarship will be administered and awarded by the CAP Foundation.
-The deadline for the 2020 applications is March 31, 2020.
+The deadline for the 2023 applications is September 15, 2023.
 Only CAP Graduate Student members are eligible (see criteria below).
 Applications can be submitted by logging into member services.

 All applicants must:

 - Be a graduate student member in good standing of the CAP.

 - Be an accepted, registered or enrolled full time graduate student studying astronomy, electrical engineering, medical physics, optics, photonics, or physics.
 (NOTE – the applicant cannot have already submitted their thesis; i.e. started the process for defence of thesis)

 - Have at least one publication in a peer-reviewed journal that is recognized by the awarding society (NOTE – the applicant does not need to be listed as the lead author) OR have made at least one conference presentation at a scientific meeting recognized by the awarding society.